gtheilman/OnCallAssignments/README.md

 **Step 6:**  Deploy the application

-While you can open the application in a web browser while it is running oon your local computer, you'll likely have problems with Twilio if your program is not accessible to the outside world.
-So, we're going to stop the program on your local computer:

-_Windows:_  Hold down the <code>Ctrl</code> key and tap <code>c</code> twice
+While you can open the application in a web browser while it is running on your local computer, you'll likely have problems with Twilio if your program is not accessible to the outside world.
+So, we're going to stop the program on your local computer by holding down the <code>Ctrl</code> (or <code>control</code>key and tapping <code>c</code> twice

-_Mac:_  Hold down the <code>control</code> key and tap <code>c</code> twice

 Instead, we are going to [install your application]  (http://docs.meteor.com/#/basic/quickstart)  on Meteor's free server to try it out.